-Pashupatinath is a well-known Hindu temple that can be found on the western bank of the holy river Bagmati.
-It is approximately 5 kilometers to the east of Kathmandu's main city.
-The primary reason for traveling to this world heritage site is to learn about the history and cultural traditions practiced by the local Hindu population.
-Many Hindus think this temple is one of the most important places to visit on a pilgrimage.
+Pashupatinath is a well-known Hindu temple located on the bank of the holy river Bagmati, approximately 5 kilometers east of Kathmandu's main city.
+Many Hindus think this Shiva temple as a one of the most important places to visit on a pilgrimage.
+The primary reason for traveling to this world heritage site is to learn about the history and cultural traditions the local Hindu population practices.

 Book Guided tours that cover the Pashupatinath Temple: